Poison Ivy (character): Harley Quinn comic

 Harley Quinn features Ivy as Harley's best friend and then lover.
 Ivy has helped Harley out on several adventures between her ecological terrorism gigs back in Harley's new home on Coney Island.
 She helps Harley explain to the local assassins that Harley posted her own bounty while sleepwalking and that trying to kill her would just lead to their deaths and no pay day.
 Harley rescued her from a super villain's mind control while Ivy was secretly held prisoner and used by said villain in Arkham.
-She assisted in hiring the Gang of Harleys and nursing Harley back to health when Captain Strong's mutant possibly alien seaweed put her in the hospital.
+She assisted in hiring the Gang of Harleys and nursing Harley back to health when Captain Strong's seaweed put her in the hospital.
 She and Catwoman joined Harley on a road trip when Harley's uncle died and found that while both she and Harley are immune to most toxins, that does not include some secret drink brewed up on an Indian reservation.
 She and Harley were invited to spend a romantic week in Bermuda on a nudist colony by Sy Borgman.
 When there was a dispute over some real estate Ivy helped turn it into protected swampland.
 Also, when the Penguin attacks New York with giant killer penguins, she helps defeat him by growing a giant daisy in what their friend Eggy calls "the worst Kaiju fight ever."

+Tee Franklin, one of the writers of the Harley Quinn comics, has stated that she wrote Ivy as autistic, but "figured DC would be against" this being mentioned in the comics.